hixtasy/SongFinderBot/README.md

 # SongFinder V1.1
 SongFinder to detect songs name by just sending voice note or instagram reels links to your telegram bot.

-FFMPEG must be installed on your System, You can download and install from https://github.com/BtbN/FFmpeg-Builds/releases If you haven't installe yet.
+FFMPEG must be installed on your System, You can download and install from https://github.com/BtbN/FFmpeg-Builds/releases If you haven't installed yet.

 It is made in Python3 with the help of Shazam API :)